PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 ### Polygon

-- attributes
+Polygons have the following attributes:

 	- `points` set of coordinate pairs
-		- each pair is of the form x,y
+		- each pair is of the form `x,y`

 ```xml
 <polygon points="200,10 250,190 160,210" />